celupanow/store/README.md

 ```sh
 npm install npm@latest -g
 ```
-You will also need MySQL installed for this particular application.
+You will also need MySQL installed and running.
-You can dowloand it here: https://dev.mysql.com/downloads/installer/ I also use WAMP (MAMP for Mac users) and MySQL Workbench.
-You will need a server of some kind, but Workbench is optional.

 ### Installation